EvieHarv/HypixelStats/README.md

 HypixelStats is a cross-platform, open-source project that aims to be the easiest way to get stats about the players in your games.

+Works for more than just bedwars!
+You can define exactly what you want to see and how you want to see it, making it the most configurable option out there!

 Not associated with Hypixel Inc.

 [Join the discord!](http://discord.gg/yAAz4UkNb5)